garylirocks/quickrefs/azure-networking.markdown

   - You could also route inter-subnet traffic through a network virtual appliance(NVA)
 - You could enable **service endpoints** in subnets, this allows some public-facing Azure services(e.g. Azure storage account or Azure SQL database) to be accessible from these subnets and deny access from internet
 - A subnet can have zero or one NSG, and an NSG could be associated to multiple subnets

+#### Delegation

+- You could delegate a specific subnet to an Azure PaaS service, such as VNet data gateway (`Microsoft.PowerPlatform/vnetaccesslinks`)
+- The purpose usually is to allow the PaaS service to access resources within the VNet
+- You need `Microsoft.Network/virtualNetworks/subnets/join/action` permission (included in "Network Contributor" role)

 ### CLI